sifue/slack-api-command/README.md

 # Slack API command tool

 This is a simple tool to get access to [Slack API](https://api.slack.com/methods/) with shell command.
-This tool use only URL query parameter.
-This tool can't post big data.
+This tool only uses the URL query parameters.
+As a result, this tool is not able to post big data.
+All the results are then output to the standard output as JSON and can be processed with the jq command and so on.
-Only standard output is used.

 # How to use (with bash)